 EXPECTED CUMULATIVE PROGRESS

 The Expected Cumulative Progress Policy (ECP) is designed to promote four-year graduation for undergraduates in the College of Letters and Science.
 ECP is a progress check that occurs every two quarters that you are enrolled.
-If a student is not making steady progress towards his/her bachelor’s degree, which can happen for a number of reasons, the student will be required to meet with his/her College Counselor.
-With a College Counselor, a realistic plan will be discussed with the goal of graduating in a timely manner.
+If a student is not making steady progress towards his/her bachelor’s degree, which can happen for a number of reasons, the student will be required to meet with his/her College advisor.
+With a College advisor, a realistic plan will be discussed with the goal of graduating in a timely manner.

 Section 1: ECP Policy